 This was a big one in the late twenty-tens.
 For a while, there were new reports of data breaches coming out almost daily.
-“Hacking” is the word of the decade, and everyone is afraid of the bad black hat.
+“Hacking” is the word of the decade, and everyone fears the bad black hat.
 Whether the threat is real or not is irrelevant when it comes to web design.

-These days, search engines will just ruin a website that’s not SSL certified.
+These days, search engines will ruin a website that’s not SSL certified.
 There’s a sliding scale even among those who claim they are secure.
-In the end, if you risk getting a bad rap on security, you’re playing with fire.
+Ultimately, if you risk getting a bad rap on security, you’re playing with fire.

 How Not to Ruin Everything

 The Internet is crawling with cautionary tales of design failure.
 Why risk becoming one?
 Avoid these and other web design mistakes by trusting web design professionals to do the job for you.